 Welcome to the STEM Academy Home and School Association

-Meetings will be held throughout the school year, on the second Monday of each month via Zoom unless otherwise noted below.
+Meetings will be held throughout the school year, on the second Monday of each month in the STEM Academy Knowledge Commons, unless otherwise noted.

 - STEM Academy Home and School Association Board